OussamaNahnah/Archify/README.md

 - Archif folder : is the container of program.
 - Archify.jar : is the excutible program.
 - Documents folder : contain to other folder ENV folder for sended document And REC folder for the receive document.
-- DataBase folder : contain db.db file wich is the sqlite3 database and db-empty.db file wich is an empty database.
+- DataBase folder : contain db.db file wich is the sqlite3 database and db-empty.db file wich is an empty database used when starting over.

 ## Warning:
--Any changes made to the program container **archify** will have an impact on the program.
+- Any changes made to the program container **archify** will have an impact on the program.
+- If you want to  use the program again, create a copy of db_empty.db then rename it to db.db

 ## ِcontact us: